dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.0.3 =
+- Add: Use sweetalert.js for modal dialogs.
+This can be turned off to fall back to standard JavaScript alerts.
+- Fix: When requesting specific coins by name from CoinGecko or CoinMarketCap, URL-encode the names to avoid issues with special characters.
+- Improve: Cron jobs prioritized so that critical tasks run first.
+- Fix: The `[wallets_deposit]` shortcode no longer displays fiat currency deposit reference codes.
+- Fix: The `[wallets_withdraw]` shortcode no longer displays fiat currency information and does not interfere with shortcodes intended for fiat currencies.
+- Fix: The Exchange rates data stored in the DB is now validated to make sure it is of type array.
+Addresses previous issue where debug view outputs were saved as string.
+- Fix: When withdrawing using a JSON-RPC wallet API, do not convert the amount to float.
+This solves precision/rounding errors that previously would raise an exception.

 = 4.0.2 =
 - Add: Verbosity option introduced in `4.0.1` now also writes memory debug info while processing email notifications and while executing transactions.